Stop Worshipping the Keyword Difficulty Checker. The Number Is a Mirror, Not a Map.

 | SEO Review Tools | Multi-factor including organic competition data | Free, accessible, factors in domain authority | Less granular than paid alternatives |

 The table tells a story: every tool measures something slightly different, and none of them measure content quality, intent alignment, or AI-search visibility.
-The best approach is to use one paid tool for your primary KD checks, cross-reference a free one for outlier detection, and then manually inspect the SERP before committing to any keyword.

 Or you can let the pipeline handle it.
 That's the direction the industry is heading, and most standalone AI tools are not enough for real SEO results precisely because they stop at generation without the research, optimization, and monitoring loop that turns content into rankings.